epics-base/pvDatabaseJava/README.md

 Examples
 ------------

-The examples require the database in pvaClientTestCPP.
-For example:

-    mrk> pwd
-    /home/epicsv4/pvaClientTestCPP/database/iocBoot/exampleDatabase
-    mrk> ../../bin/linux-x86_64/exampleDatabase st.cmd
+Examples are available in exampleJava.

 Status
 ------

-* The API is for EPICS Version 4 release 4.5.0
+* The API is for EPICS Version 4 release 4.6.0